Education 'key to end BAME donor crisis'

 Educate children to tackle ethnic minority donor crisis, MPs say

-School pupils should learn about organ and blood donation to help tackle of the "silent crisis" of a lack of ethnic minority donors in England, a group of Labour MPs has said.
+School pupils should learn about organ and blood donation to help tackle the "silent crisis" of a lack of ethnic minority donors in England, a group of Labour MPs has said.

 Demand for blood, stem cells and organs in these groups is particularly high and supply very low, their review says.